vib-tcp/introduction_2_HPC/chapters/03_Infrastructure.md

 ### KULeuven section of the VSC

 If you need to use the KULeuven instance of the [VSC](https://www.vscentrum.be/), it's most likely need to be part of a group which has credits to use the resources.
-If it is part of a traning they need to include you in their list, in this case you use traning credits and has priorities in the reserved cluster.
+If it is part of a training they need to include you in their list, in this case you use training credits and has priorities in the reserved cluster.

-As you already could see for the previous instances, each has different resources, for this case is not different, they have a file system and each of the two instances will have differente resources.
+As you already could see for the previous instances, each has different resources, for this case is not different, they have a file system and each of the two instances will have different resources.

 Filesystems specifics